Mary Anne Baikie: Link to national suffrage movement

 In 1914, the Orcadian group asked the Kirkwall Burgh council to send a senior representative to the National Suffrage Societies event at the Albert Hall, London as other Scottish cities were sending their Lord Provost and office bearers to meet the Prime Minister, H. H. Asquith.

 Legacy

 In 1911, Robert Gallon painted an oil portrait of Baikie entitled Mary Anne Baikie (Milanne), née Traill.
-The portrait hangs in The Orkney Museum, which is in Tankerness House, the former home of the Baikies of Tankerness.
+The portrait hangs in The Orkney Museum, which is in Kirkwall's Tankerness House, the former home of the Baikies of Tankerness.
+Gallon also painted her daughter, Margaret Traill Baikie, on a pony at the Hall of Tankerness; this too is in The Orkney Museum.

 In 2018, to mark International Women's Day and the centenary of (some) women's right to vote, the Northlight Gallery in Stromness presented an animated short film called A Gude Cause Maks a Strong Erm.
 The film was written by Orkney-based journalist Fiona Grahame, painted and animated by Martin Laird, with a musical score by James Watson and narration by Kim Foden.
-The film had an advertising poster in the form of a Cubist style graphic abstract of Baikie's portrait, painted by Laird.
+The film had an advertising poster in the form of a Cubist-style graphic abstract of Baikie's portrait, painted by Laird.
 After touring film festivals it won the Most Creative/Original award at the Scottish Short Film Festival in Glasgow.